-The state of Minnesota offers a free online child support calculator.
+The state of Minnesota offers a free online child support calculator that helps parents get an idea of support costs.
 In this article, we are going to offer some tips for using the calculator.

 Steps to Use the Child Support Calculator

 (1) Enter Basic Information.
 The Minnesota Child Support Guidelines allow you to enter each parent’s name.
 “Parent A” is the parent without primary physical custody or court-ordered parenting time (or 45% or less).
 If the parties have agreed to an equal parenting time schedule, then “Parent A” is the parent with higher gross monthly income.
 “Parent B” is the parent with primary physical custody or court-ordered parenting time of 55% or more.
 If both parents again share equal parenting time, “Parent B” is the parent with the lower income.
 You must also enter the number of “joint children.”
 A “joint child” is a child who is a dependent child of both parents in a support proceeding.

 (2) Determine each party’s gross monthly income.
 Gross monthly income is defined as income from any form of periodic payments to an individual, including but not limited to: salaries, wages, commissions, self-employment income, workers’ compensation, unemployment compensation, annuity payments, military, and navy retirement, pension, and disability payments, spousal maintenance received, social security or veterans benefits provided for a joint child, and potential income.
 Gross monthly income is income before taxes or deductions, such as employer-sponsored retirement accounts, IRAS, pension plans, flex spending accounts, and/or health savings accounts.

 Gross monthly income is typically based on full-time employment (40 hours per week) and does not include overtime unless certain conditions are met.
 To calculate gross monthly income a party may use the following calculations:

 - Hourly rate x 40 hours/ week x 4.33 weeks/month = Gross monthly Income